w3c-cg/webagents/Meetings/2025-10-25-HyperAgents/README.md

 | 16:00 - 17:00 | Demo / Hands-on session              |
 | 17:00 - 18:30 | Wrap-up and Next Steps               |

-The main topic of the focussed discussion will be the architectural patterns discussed in the context of the interoperability report (see [current version](https://deploy-preview-92--w3cwebagentscg.netlify.app/)).
+The main topic of the focussed discussion are the architectural patterns discussed in the context of the interoperability report (see [current version](https://deploy-preview-92--w3cwebagentscg.netlify.app/)).

+## Meeting Coordinates

+The meeting is held in Sala del Consiglio, the Engineering School, University of Bologna [(see venue details)](https://ecai2025.org/venues/).

+For the Zoom connection details, see the [calendar entry](http://w3.org/events/meetings/11085779-70fd-46de-8759-5aaf0616f892/).
+Online participation is on a best-effort basis.